-Students who intend to utilize any form of Financial Aid including, but not limited to, Title IV Financial Aid are required to submit the Free Application for Federal Student Aid (FAFSA) with the SCHS school code 012744.
-The FAFSA may be completed online at http://fafsa.ed.gov (or link located on the SCHS website) or by downloading the MyStudentAid app to their mobile device.
+Students who intend to utilize any form of Financial Aid including, but not limited to, Title IV Financial Aid are required to submit the Free Application for Federal Student Aid (FAFSA) with the BSMCON school code 012744.
 For the 2022-23 Academic Year, the FAFSA may be submitted beginning October 1, 2021.
 Students are strongly encouraged to submit the FAFSA by March 1st for the upcoming Academic Year to prevent delays in Financial Aid packaging and awards.